The Big 4 Accounting FirmsEverything You Need to Know

 The Big Eight Accounting Firms

-If we look back to 1910, there were eight large accountancy firms in the world.
+Let’s start by looking back to 1910.
+At that point in time there were eight large accounting firms in the world.
 They were known (surprisingly) as the Big 8.
+They were:

 - Arthur Andersen